-STATE State Constitution/ Electoral Statutes: Persons Disqualified Guardianship/Conserva torship Statutes Mental Health Statutes Developme ntal Disabilities / Mental Retardatio n Statutes 12-4-18. § 29A-5-118.
-[Note: Effective until July 1, 2016; beginning July 1, 2016, this section has been amended to read as follows: The appointment of a guardian or conservator of a protected person does not constitute a general finding of legal incompetence unless the court so orders, and the protected person shall otherwise retain all rights which have not been granted to the guardian or conservator, with the exception of the ability to create an agency and confer authority on another person to do any act that the protected person might do, pursuant to Section 59-2-1.] of his detention, admission, or commitment under this title.
+STATE State Constitution/ Electoral Statutes: Persons Disqualified Guardianship/Conserva torship Statutes Mental Health Statutes Developme ntal Disabilities / Mental Retardatio n Statutes Names of persons declared mentally incompetent shall be removed from the voter rolls each month.
 S.D.
-CODIFIED LAWS § 27A-12- 1.2. reason of a commitment by a county review board.
+CODIFIED LAWS § 12-4-18. incompetence unless the court so orders, and the protected person shall otherwise retain all rights which have not been granted to the guardian or conservator, with the exception of the ability to create an agency and confer authority on another person to do any act that the protected person might do, pursuant to Section 59-2-1.
 S.D.
-CODIFIED LAWS § 27B-7- 44 (replaced old language in 2000 under SL 2000, ch 131, § 76).
+CODIFIED LAWS § 29A-5-118. no person may be deemed incompetent to register and vote solely by reason of his detention, admission, or commitment under this title.
+S.D.
+CODIFIED LAWS § 27A-12- 1.2. vote solely by reason of a diagnosis of a developmental disability, or by reason of a commitment by a county review board.
+S.D.
+CODIFIED LAWS § 27B-7-44.
 TENNESSEE No Constitutional disqualification provision.
 No disqualification election statute.
-May remove the right to vote if placed under a conservatorship.
+The probate court may remove the right to vote if placed under a conservatorship.
 Petition for appointment of a conservator should include the rights that will be removed.
 Tenn.
 Code Ann. § 34-3-104(8).
 No person with mental illness, serious emotional disturbance, or developmental disability hospitalized or admitted, whether voluntarily or involuntarily, or ordered to participate in non-residential treatment or service under this title shall, solely by reason of such hospitalization, admission, or order be denied the right to vote, unless (1) the service recipient has been adjudicated incompetent by a court of competent jurisdiction and has not been restored to legal capacity; or (2) the denial is authorized by state or federal statute.
 TENN.
-CODE ANN. § 33-3- 102(a).
-No person with mental illness, serious emotional disturbance, or developmental disability hospitalized or admitted, whether voluntarily or involuntarily, or ordered to participate in non-residential treatment or service under this title shall, solely by reason of such hospitalization, admission, or order be denied the right to vote, unless (1) the service recipient has been adjudicated incompetent by a court of competent jurisdiction and has not been restored to legal capacity; or (2) the denial is authorized by state or federal statute.
+CODE ANN. § 33-3-102(a).
+No person with mental illness, serious emotional disturbance, or developmental disability hospitalized or admitted, whether voluntarily, or ordered to participate in non-residential treatment or service under this title shall, solely by reason of such hospitalization, admission, or order be denied the right to vote, unless (1) the service recipient has been adjudicated incompetent by a court of competent jurisdiction and has not been restored to legal capacity; or (2) the denial is authorized by state or federal statute.
 TENN.
 CODE ANN. § 33-3-102(a).